 - Keep your knees slightly bent and your feet about shoulder-width apart.

-- Stand straight and tall with your shoulders pulled backward which will simultaneously lift your chest.
+- Stand straight and tall with your shoulders pulled backwards, simultaneously lifting your chest.
 Bring your chin level, as if a book were on your head, to decrease neck and jaw strain.

 - Maintain the natural curve in your back and slightly tuck in your stomach.
 Switch on your core.